demidenm/hcpya_preprocess/README.md

 As of November 26, 2024, the pipeline uses fMRIPrep [v24.0.1](https://pypi.org/project/fmriprep/24.0.1/), MRIQC [v23.1.0](https://pypi.org/project/mriqc/23.1.0/) & XCP-D [v0.9.0](https://xcp-d.readthedocs.io/en/0.9.0/)

-As of March 13, 2025, a pipleine has been included to convert the e-prime task data to events.tsv files.
+As of March 13, 2025, a pipleine has been added to convert the e-prime task data to events.tsv files.
 This provide expanded onset, durations and trial- and block-level details.

-In addition, pilot first-, second- and group-level models have been instantiated for each of the seven HCP tasks.
+As of March 25, 2025, a pipeline has been added to run Task-specific GLMs based on the `HCP` and `Alternative` framework.
+This include run-level, subject- and extracted timeseries from model residual variance 4D volmes.

 ## Repository Structure